adrianopaladini/Live-blurView/README.md

 Apple on iOS 7 put some screens on the system with the blur effect like Control or Notification Center.
 It's a nice effect and many people want to do the same in their applications, and has asked to Appcelerator, which put this feature in titanium.

-The Appcelerator does not and can not help much with this feature, for the simple reason of Apple use a custom, private API for this that we don't have access to.

 Many modules are to capture the screen, apply the effect on the image and display it, but it is very expensive for the hardware and does not give the effect in real time.

-If we use a private API, the application will never be approved by Apple.

-But Apple gave a component that can be used and makes this end, the **UIToolbar**.

-Is it an elegant and clean solution?
-Certainly not, UIToolbar should only be used as a toolbar.
-But if you really want a realtime blurred UIView it may just be the only way to go as long as Apple does not provide this API.
-Will it be rejected?
-No.
+Now in iOS 8.1 Apple release a API to use this effect.

+This module use a native and public API from Apple to create a blur view.

+This module can be published in Apple Store.

+This module is ready for 64-bit support.

 ### Get the module